 No Churn Cherry Ice Cream

 Home-made Cherry Pie Filling

-No churn ice cream is super easy to make.
+Basic No Churn Ice Cream is super easy to make.
 It’s done in two parts.
-Cream is whipped and then the other ingredients, the flavorings (usually mixed with condensed milk as in this recipe but sometimes other types of milk are used, evaporated, almond, coconut) folded in, then it’s frozen.
-Most are ready to put in the freezer with just a few minutes work.
-Then there is the hard part, an 8 hour or overnight wait for it to freeze.
+Cream is whipped and the other ingredients, the flavorings, are usually mixed with condensed milk and folded into the whipped cream base.
+Work gently, but fast to keep the airiness.
+Then there is the hard part, an 8-hour or overnight wait for it to freeze.

-You’ll take your filling then add it to a food processor (a blender will work, just not quite as well) and pulse the cherry pie filling and the condensed milk together with a little extract.
 I think it’s best when it’s still a little chunky but make it how you like.
-Then gently fold into the whipped cream.
+Then gently fold the cherry/condensed milk mixture into the whipped cream, first a little, then the rest.
 That’s pretty much it!
 Nothing to it and easy peasy.

-Freeze right away.
+No Churn Cherry Ice Cream